 We encourage every biker to follow Alabama motorcycle laws and use protective gear.
 While a helmet, gloves, and padded jacket or vest can’t prevent every injury, they are scientifically proven to reduce them and save lives.

 However, you can’t prevent every crash.
 If you are involved in an accident, you need to take specific steps to protect yourself:

 - Collect information, like the names of witnesses and insurance information from the other drivers

-- Call Petro Law Firm for a free case evaluation
+- Call Petro Accident and Injury Attorneys for a free case evaluation

 Notably, under Alabama motorcycle laws, you have an obligation to stay at the scene of the crash, call 911, and provide assistance to those with injuries.
 If you fail to do this, you may face hit-and-run charges and civil liability.